ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Radical Candor is sensitive to context.
 Not what is said, it’s what is heard.
 It’s measured at the listeners ear.
 Only works if person understand that you care personally
 - Communication and how to give feedback and share perspectives differs by company, country, and culture - be aware of this and still push for Radical Candor (e.g. from experiences in Tokyo at Google the author encouraged "polite persistence")

-## 2: get, give, and encourage guidance
+## 2: Get, Give, and Encourage Guidance
 - "Um" note to self: check to see if you are saying "ummmm" a lot, if so stop!
 Work to improve.
 Maybe speech coach?
 - Give operational feedback (what can be done to help fix, in example the authors boss offers to provide a speech coach)
 - Do not personalize feedback, the boss said "makes you sound stupid", not "makes you stupid" or "you are stupid" -> "It’s not mean, it’s clear"